mattrmd/joplen_mlsp2024/README.md

 ==The zip file for peer review already contains all data and results.==

+Because of size constraints, the `experiments.json` files are not included.
+This means that the results are cached but that running `singletask_regclass.ipynb` will run all of the experiments again instead of reading the cached `experiments.json` files.

 ## Splitting the data

 Run the `process_pmlb.ipynb` notebook for singletask data and the `process_mt_datasets.ipynb` notebook for mulitask data.